The Arnoux-Yoccoz mapping classes via Penner's construction: Proofs

-For~$i=0,\dots,g-1$, let $\mu_i$ be the characteristic measure of the curve $r^{-i}(c)$, that is, the measure that takes the value~$1$ on the branches traversed by $r^{-i}(c)$ and value~$0$ on all other branches.
-The cone generated by the characteristic measures~$\mu_i$ is invariant under both the Dehn twist~$T_{c}$ and the rotation~$r$.
-This cone therefore contains the measure corresponding to the unstable foliation of~$f_g$.
-To find this measure, we consider the action of~$f_g$ on the cone.
-The mapping class~$T_{c}$ acts by the matrix which has~$1$s on the diagonal and in the first row, and~$0$s otherwise, and~$r$ acts by a permutation matrix.
-When $g=7$, the action of $f_g=r\circ T_c$ is the companion matrix of the polynomial $x^7-x^{6}-\cdots-x-1.$ In general, the characteristic polynomial is $x^g-x^{g-1}-\cdots-x-1.$ The stretch factor~$\lambda$ of~$f_g$ is the Perron-Frobenius eigenvalue of this matrix, that is, the largest real root of its characteristic polynomial.
-The corresponding eigenvector is~$(1,\lambda,\lambda^2,\dots,\lambda^{g-1})$.
-Therefore, the unstable foliation of $f_g$ is given by the measure~$\sum_{i=0}^{g-1} \lambda^{i} \mu_i$ on our bigon track.
+For~$i=0,\dots,g-1$, let~$\mu_i$ be the characteristic measure of the curve~$r^{-i}(c)$.
+The mapping class~$T_{c}$ acts on the cone~$C$ generated by the characteristic measures~$\mu_i$ by the matrix which has~$1$s on the diagonal and in the first row, and~$0$s otherwise, and~$r$ acts by a permutation matrix.
+So, for example, when~$g=7$, the acting matrix of~$f_g=r\circ T_c$ on the cone~$C$ is the companion matrix of the polynomial~$x^7-x^{6}-\cdots-x-1.$ In general, the characteristic polynomial is~$x^g-x^{g-1}-\cdots-x-1.$ The action of~$f_g^g$ on~$C$ is given by~$M_g^g$, so by the construction described in \Cref{sec:penner}, the stretch factor and the unstable foliation of~$f_g^g$ are the largest eigenvalue and the corresponding eigenvector for~$M_g^g$.
+As a consequence, the stretch factor and the unstable foliation of~$f_g$ are given by the largest eigenvalue and the corresponding eigenvector for~$M_g$.
+Hence the stretch factor~$\lambda$ of~$f_g$ is the largest real root of~$x^g-x^{g-1}-\cdots-x-1$.
+The corresponding eigenvector is~$(1,\lambda,\lambda^2,\dots,\lambda^{g-1})$, therefore the unstable foliation of~$f_g$ is given by the measure~$\sum_{i=0}^{g-1} \lambda^{i} \mu_i$ on our bigon track.
+Note that~$\lambda = 1/\alpha$ where~$\alpha$ was defined in \Cref{sec:ay-or}.

-Now observe that \Cref{bigon-track-circular} can be redrawn as shown on \Cref{fig:traintrackstrip}.
-One way to see this is that a large regular neighborhood of $\gamma$ on \Cref{bigon-track-circular} is the disk with the crosscap in the middle (hence a M\"obius band), but without the twisted bands attached.
-The effect of attaching the twisted bands is that intervals on the boundary of the M\"obius band get identified.
-The identifications do not preserve the orientation near the boundary of the M\"obius band, therefore the intervals are identified by translations on \Cref{fig:traintrackstrip}.
-The widths of the twisted bands according to the unstable measured foliation are $1, \lambda, \ldots, \lambda^{g-1}$, the measures on the branches of the bigon track inside the twisted bands, therefore these are the lengths of the intervals on \Cref{fig:traintrackstrip}.

-The pattern in which the rectangles are glued together is the same as on Figure~5.1 in~\cite{StrennerSAF}, and the foliations are identical up to a constant factor~($\lambda^{g-1}$).